emmawalshdev/The-Book-bar/testing.md

 - Test pathways
   - Input new data in all fields & click Save:
     - Confirm that a success message appears.
-    - Confirm a redirect to book page.
+    - Confirm a redirect to Book page.
-    - Confirm that the data on the book page is aligned with the MongoDB data (updated data).
+    - Confirm that the data on the Book page is aligned with the MongoDB data (updated data).
     - Confirm that the average star rating in the book section has updated.

   - Click Cancel:
-    - Confirm redirect to bookpage.
+    - Confirm redirect to Book page.

   - Click Delete:
     - Confirm that a warning message appears.